Chapter 2: Corporate Governance in DFAT and the Australian Public Service

 2.5.1 The Australian Public Service Commission (APSC) is an APS agency which provides policy advice on accountability, ethics, probity and openness, and promotes systems and approaches to deliver these objectives.

-2.5.2 The APSC actively promotes the APS Values and the APS Code of Conduct and contributes to the reform of public interest disclosure (whistleblowing) legislation and information law.
+2.5.2 The APSC actively promotes the APS Values and Employment Principles and the APS Code of Conduct and contributes to the reform of public interest disclosure (whistleblowing) legislation and information law.

 APSC Ethics Advisory Service